 - What are the most important results I obtained the last month?

-- Did I deviate from the planning of the last month?
+- Did I deviate from last month’s planning?
 If so, why?

 - What are my most important goals for the coming month?